Connections-Business-Directory/Connections/README.txt

 [Complete Changelog can be found here.](https://connections-pro.com/changelog/)

+= 9.5 04/20/2020 =
+* NEW: Introduce the `[cn-entry]` shortcode.
+* TWEAK: Do not render the character section heads if the character index has been disabled.

 = 9.4.8 04/08/2020 =
 * BUG: Add missing image type parameter to the team block template files.